The Oregon Trail (series): Legacy

 In 2012, a parody called Organ Trail was released by the Men Who Wear Many Hats for browsers, iOS, and Android, with the setting changed to human survivors fleeing a zombie apocalypse.
 Also in 2012, the Willamette Heritage Center (WHC) and the Statesman Journal newspaper in Salem, Oregon created Oregon Trail Live as a live-action event.

 In 2014, a parody musical called The Trail to Oregon! was made by the musical theater company StarKid Productions, with several references being made towards the game.
 In 2015, a 5k fun run held in Oregon City (the end of the route of the Oregon Trail) was modeled after the game with choice points along the route.
 Also that year, Pressman Toy Corporation released The Oregon Trail card game based on the video game.
 In 2018, a handheld electronic version of the game was produced by the company Basic Fun.
 This battery-powered version featured a small TV monitor that replicated the look and sounds of one of the older PC/Apple versions of the game.
 In 2024, an app called OG Trail brought the ability to play the original The Oregon Trail to Android again.

+In parallel, Gameloft Brisbane developed a full remake of The Oregon Trail, simply titled The Oregon Trail.
+It was released in 2021 on Apple Arcade and became the platform’s most downloaded game of the year.
+This success led Gameloft to release the game on PC and consoles in 2022, where it also achieved commercial success.
+As a result, Gameloft released a physical edition of the game in 2024.